discordjs/guide/guide/popular-topics/reactions.md

 });
 ```

-If you try again with either of the codeblocks above, you'll get the result you originally wanted!
+If you try again with one of the codeblocks above, you'll get the result you originally wanted!

 ![Emojis reacting in correct order](/assets/img/1IWSJ1C.png)